 Oyvind Dahle is an associate and intellectual property lawyer with Foley & Lardner LLP.
 He is a member of the firm’s Chemical, Biotechnology & Pharmaceutical Practice.

-Dr. Dahle was a summer associate with Foley.
-Prior to joining the firm, Dr. Dahle externed at the United States Patent and Trademark Office, Office of Patent Legal Administration, where he gained experience in patent examination procedures and assessments.
-Before pursuing his legal career, Dr. Dahle worked at Leidos Inc. as a scientist, at National Cancer Institute in its Laboratory of Protein Dynamics and Signaling as a research fellow, and at National Cancer Institute in its Experimental Immunology Branch as a postdoctoral fellow.
+Oyvind joined Foley & Lardner as a summer associate in 2016, and prior to that he externed at the United States Patent and Trademark Office, Office of Patent Legal Administration, where he gained experience in patent examination procedures and assessments.
+Before pursuing his legal career, Oyvind worked at Leidos, Inc. as a scientist, at National Cancer Institute in its Laboratory of Protein Dynamics and Signaling as a research fellow, and at National Cancer Institute in its Experimental Immunology Branch as a postdoctoral fellow.

 - Author, “The Absurdity of Patent Ineligible Categories: The Discrepancy Between the Ariosa and Cellzdirect Decisions Highlights the Problems Created by Formalistic Adjudication of Patent Eligibility,” Wake Forest Journal of Business and Intellectual Property Law, Vol. 17 No. 1 (2016)

 - Co-author, “Inhibiting Smad2/3 Signaling in Pluripotent Mouse Embryonic Stem Cells Enhances Endoderm Formation by Increasing Transcriptional Priming of Lineage-Specifying Target Genes,” Developmental Dynamics, Vol. 245 Issue 7 (2016)

 - Co-author, “Polycomb Determines Responses to Smad2/3 Signaling in Embryonic Stem Cell Differentiation and in Reprogramming,” Stem Cells, Vol. 31 Issue 8 (2013)